Funding opportunity

 The maximum award for your project is £100,000, including academic costs (at 80%) and facility costs (at 100%).

 Companies are expected to provide a contribution (that may be in kind or direct) based on a percentage of the STFC facility cost.
-This is dependent on company size, as seen in the following table.
+This is dependent on company size.
+We use the Companies House Act 2006 definition of micro, small and medium-sized enterprises (SMEs), as per the table below.

 Company size Company size criteria Company contribution to total project cost (based on STFC facility costs)